-The Hematology/Oncology Fellowship at Mayo Clinic in Phoenix/Scottsdale, Arizona, trains outstanding specialists in the fields of hematology and oncology who, at the end of three years, demonstrate clinical expertise in the evaluation and treatment of hematologic and oncologic diseases through supervised intensive care of inpatients and longitudinal care of outpatients.
+The three-year Hematology/Oncology Fellowship at Mayo Clinic in Phoenix/Scottsdale, Arizona, trains outstanding specialists in the fields of hematology and oncology who, at the end of three years, demonstrate clinical expertise in the evaluation and treatment of hematologic and oncologic diseases through supervised intensive care of inpatients and longitudinal care of outpatients.

 Opportunities to teach Mayo Clinic Alix School of Medicine students, visiting students from other medical schools, and internal medicine residents

 Your training experience

 As a fellow at Mayo Clinic, you'll have access to robust clinical, educational, and research resources.
 You'll find support both inside and outside of the campus to promote physical and mental wellness and ensure your work/life balance.